(9-MINUTE VIDEO) RETURN TO HOME PAGE

 It was once believed Richard was mentally ill.
 This idea has since been discredited, although most historians now think he suffered from some kind of personality disorder.
 This may account for his undoing: he knew what political changes he wanted to introduce, but his personality disorder clouded his judgement and led to their failure and his ultimate fate.

-http://www.youtube.com/watch?v=-rAYmmIYCGQ – a scene from much earlier in the play – is also worth viewing.
+http://www.youtube.com/watch?v=-rAYmmIYCGQ – a scene from much earlier in this play – is also worth viewing.
 It starts when Richard’s suspicions about his cousin Henry Bolingbroke’s ambitions start to take hold.